juliacodez/nodered-workshop/content/Voice Calls/_index.md

     ![Voice Event Webhook](/Voice_Events.png)

-3. Make a call to your Nexmo number, You will see a number of events logged into the debug window, this is also how Nexmo sends error messages about your application to you.
+3. Once you make a call to your Vonage number, the call events will be logged into the debug window.
+This is also how Vonage sends error messages about your application to you.

 ## Outgoing Calls